+APPENDIX 5: FLOWCHART OF ACTIONS WHERE THERE ARE CONCERNS ABOUT A CHILD

+Keeping Children Safe in Education 2018
-School/college action Staff have concerns about child and take immediate action.
-Staff follow their child protection policy and speak to designated safeguarding lead (1) Other agency action

-Actions where there are concerns about a child

-Referral not required, school/college takes relevant action, possibly including pastoral support and/or early help (2) and monitors locally of immediate protection: referrer informed Appropriate emergency action taken by social worker, police or NSPCC (5)
+Actions where there are concerns about a child School/college action Staff have concerns about child and take immediate action.
+Staff follow their child protection policy and speak to designated safeguarding lead (1) Other agency action Referral (3) Designated safeguarding lead Referral not required, school/college takes relevant made if or staff make referral (3) to action, possibly including concerns children's social care (and call police if appropriate) pastoral support and/or early escalate help (2) and monitors locally Within 1 working day, social worker makes decision about the type of response that is required Child in need Section 17 (4) Section 47 (4) No formal of immediate assessment enauiries enquiries protection: appropriate: appropriate: required: referrer referrer referrer referrer informed informed informed informed School/college considers Identify child Appropriate Identify child at pastoral support and/or risk of in need (4) and emergency early help assessment significant action taken identify (2) accessing universal harm (4): appropriate by social services and other worker, police possible child support support or NSPCC (5) protection plan Staff should do everything they can to support social workers.

-Referral (3) made if concerns escalate

-Designated safeguarding lead or staff make referral (3) to children's social care (and call police if appropriate)

-Identify child at risk of significant harm (4): possible child protection plan enquiries appropriate:

-referrer

-informed

-Identify child in need (4) and identify appropriate support

-enquiries

-appropriate:

-referrer

-informed

-No formal assessment required: referrer informed

-School/college considers pastoral support and/or early help assessment (2) accessing universal services and other support

-Staff should do everything they can to support social workers.
 At all stages, staff should keep the child's circumstances under review (involving the designated safeguarding lead (or deputies) as required), and re-refer if appropriate, to ensure the child's circumstances improve - the child's best interests must always come first